2025 in the Rear View

 I don’t participate in political discussions in real life much more than I do online but in the few I have had during the last year or so, I have noted my feeling that the disregard for the rule of law and the workings of U.S. democracy Donald Trump showed that day made virtually every other consideration in the presidential election insignificant.

 One commenter on the profile picture told me that I was the one being “gaslighted” and that Pelosi was to blame.
 Another claimed that the assault was planned by “the Dems”.
 The comments came from good people who I assume really believe what they say.
 Why is their view so different from mine?
-Why is my view of Donald Trump so different from that of the majority of voters in Tuesday’s election?
-I don’t know the full answer to that but do believe that what Heather Cox Richardson referred to as “the flood of disinformation that has plagued the U.S. for years now” is a big part of it.
-I do on occasion respond to someone sharing disinformation online by pointing to a source that refutes it.
+Why is my view of Donald Trump so different from that of the majority plurality of voters in Tuesday’s election?
+I don’t know the full answer to that, but I do believe that what Heather Cox Richardson referred to as “the flood of disinformation that has plagued the U.S. for years now” is a big part of it.
+I do, on occasion, respond to someone sharing disinformation online by pointing to a source that refutes it.
 Common reactions are “I don’t trust that source” or “It doesn’t matter if that evidence is fake because I know something is going on”.

 Incidentally, Richardson is someone I follow and respect.
 If you don’t follow her yourself and have room for one more analysis of the election, I suggest her Letters from an American of November 6.